-Berman et., Al., (1999) named this first stakeholder management model a strategic stakeholder management model, because the inclusion of considerations regarding stakeholder interests in the company's strategic management activities only if the consideration of stakeholder interests has strategic value for the company the company's financial performance).
-Furthermore, Berman et., Al., (1999: 492-494) divides the strategic variables which are estimated to have an influence on the company's financial performance into two variable categories, namely corporate strategy variables and stakeholder relationship variables.
-The corporate strategy variable consists of four sub variables, namely selling intensity, capital expenditures, efficiency and capital intensity.
-Meanwhile, the relationship variable with stakeholders includes 5 sub variables: employees, product safety / quality, diversity, natural environment and community.
+Berman et., Al., (1999) named this first stakeholder management model a strategic stakeholder management model, because the inclusion of considerations regarding stakeholder interests in the company's strategic management activities only if the consideration of stakeholder interests has strategic value for the company's financial performance).

-How the company strategy variables and stakeholder relationship variables affect the company's financial performance, described by Berman et., Al., In two models as can be seen in Figure 2 and Figure 3.
-In the Direct Influence Model as shown in Figure 2, it is hypothesized that there is an influence directly from each category variable separately on the company's financial performance.
+How the company strategy variables and stakeholder relationship variables affect the company's financial performance, described by Berman et., Al., In two models as can be seen in Figure 2 and Figure 3.In the Direct Influence Model as shown in Figure 2, it is hypothesized that there is an influence. directly from each category variable separately on the company's financial performance.
 Meanwhile, in the Moderation Model (Figure 3), it is hypothesized that the effect of corporate strategy on company performance is moderated by the stakeholder relationship variable.
 After empirical testing of the two models, a conclusion can be drawn that the two models are in accordance with the hypothesis that was made.
-The interesting thing is that all the variables that are in the category of stakeholder relationships have a moderating effect on the relationship between corporate strategy and the company's financial performance.
-Meanwhile, the relationship variable with stakeholders that has a significant direct influence on the company's financial performance only occurs in two sub variables, namely the employee sub variable and product safety / quality.
-Empirical testing in the model intended by Berman et., Al., Again shows the importance of companies paying attention to the interests of stakeholders, especially if there are stakeholder interests that have the potential to hinder the company from achieving its goals, because variable relationships with stakeholders can moderate the relationship between company strategy and the company's financial performance.
+The interesting thing is that all the variables that are in the category of stakeholder relationships have a moderating effect on the relationship between corporate strategy and the company's financial performance only occurs in two sub variables, namely the employee sub variable and product safety / quality.